Add to Collection

 Place the pork rinds in a 1-gallon ziploc bag.
 Use a meat pounder or a rolling pin to crush them into small crumbs, similar to Panko.
 You can also crush the pork rinds in a food processor.
 Set the crushed pork rinds aside.

 Use a pastry brush (or your hands) to coat both sides of the pork chops with mustard.
-Sprinkle with salt and pepper.
+Sprinkle with salt, pepper, and garlic powder.

 Place about 2 heaping tablespoons of the crushed pork rinds on a plate.
 Dip one pork chop into the pork rinds and press to coat on both sides.
 Repeat with the remaining pork chops.